kennycason/ninjaturdle_blog/posts/2017-03-26-prototype.markdown

 }
 ```
 Looking at the above `GameScreen` code you will notice the use of the `GameContext` variable.
 This is an object that I pass around that contains common game state variables.
 Such variables will include the `Ninja` object, bullets, enemies, items, the currently loaded map, etc. Keeping them in this central place makes it easier to keep up with global state.
 While I'm aware of the evilness of global state, games are very stateful by nature.
 In general, I start out simple, and as the state grows more complicated, I abstract state into classes that better aide in state management.
 We will see more examples of this later.
-The `GameContext` class at this point looks something like:
+The `GameContext` class looks something like:

 ```{.java .numberLines startFrom="1"}
 class GameContext(val game: Game) {